informatics-isi-edu/fishspy/README.md

   movie.
 A long period of red indicates persistent loss of tracking, usually due to the fish leaving the imaging stage or some debris obscuring view of the fish.

+The window sums reported in CSV are simply the sum of absolute tail movement (delta position) observed in each frame in two distinct windows relative to the CS-on periods:

+- Window 0%-75% represents the first 3/4 of the CS period before the US (if any) is activated.
+- Window 80%-130% represents the period immediately after the US (if any) is activated and continues for a few seconds after the CS period ends.

 ### Environment Parameters